jdm/who-roots-the-rooters/dump.md

 So we can make the plugin
 incrementally more sophisticated in the future.

+In the end,
-We won't necessarily catch every possible mistake.
+the plugin won't necessarily catch every mistake.
 It's hard to achieve full [soundness](http://en.wikipedia.org/wiki/Soundness) with ad-hoc extensions to a type system.
 As the name "lint plugin" suggests,